matthewkastor/cmudict-to-sqlite/README.md

 cmu.cmudictToSqliteDb(fileName);
 ```

+Note that on a quad core AMD with 6 gigs of ram running windows 7 x64 and
+64 bit node v 0.8.18, it takes a few minutes to write out the database.
+While
+the database is being written the cursor will just sit there and blink.
+Be
+patient, it's writing a dictionary.

-Reading the CMU Pronouncing Dictionary from the flat file `cmudict` into
-a JavaScript array:
+### Reading the CMU Pronouncing Dictionary from the flat file `cmudict` into a JavaScript array:

 ```
 var cmu = require('cmudict-to-sqlite');